 However, caulking might be efficient for the moment in dealing with your water damaging problems.
 Although in caulking, the upper part of the wall is left vulnerable to soap stains and water damage.

 On top of it all, there may be seepage through the caulking.
 So, you shouldn’t expect coating your bathroom vanity backsplash with caulk to last for an extended period.
 From time to time, you may need to repaint the wall with caulk to keep the bathroom vanity backsplash looking good always.

-Tiles, on the other hand, is one of our favorite.
+Tiles, on the other hand, is one of our favorites.
 It is one of the most effective ways of protecting your wall from soap stains and water damage.
 Just make sure you seal the edges or seams of the tiles correctly with a tile sealant.

 In conclusion, you should have a bathroom vanity backsplash.
 The reason is that it helps protect your wall from water damage and soap stains.
 And when getting a bathroom vanity backsplash, we recommend you make use of tiles, as it’s the best.

 Feel free to share any of your experience you’ve had with the different backsplashes.
 Ask any question in the comment section below, and we’d be glad to respond to you.